 Follow the instructions here to create an Adobe ID and install the required software for free.
-You will need to install Adobe Illustrator, Photoshop and Premiere: http://software.sites.unc.edu/software.sites.unc.edu/software/adobe-creative-cloud/
+You will need to install Adobe Illustrator, Photoshop and Premiere: http://software.sites.unc.edu/software/adobe-creative-cloud/

-Although you can download some of the required software to your own laptops for the projects required in this course, you may find that Adobe Premiere runs slowly on your laptop, depending on its hardware.
+Although you can download some of the required software to your own laptops for the projects required in this course, you may find that Adobe Premiere runs slowly on your laptop if your machine has less than 16GB of memory (RAM).
 Be sure to take this into account when planning your projects.
+To see how much RAM you have available on a Mac, click the Apple at the top left of your desktop > About this Mac > Overview > Memory.